-House rules can help you feel more comfortable that your guests will take care of your property during their stay.
-You can set your house rules in the extranet, and guests must read and agree to them in order to complete their booking.
+House rules help you feel more confident that guests will take care of your property during their stay.
+You can set your house rules on the Extranet – guests must read and agree to them to complete their booking.

 Standard house rules

 Your house rules set expectations for guests and help them decide whether your property is a good fit before they book.

 You can specify the following standard house rules:

 Check-in and check-out times

 Follow these steps to set house rules for your property on the Extranet:

 - Click Property, then Policies

 - Specify which house rules your property accommodates